 Call for Applications: Artist-in-Residence

 The Umbrella’s Artist-in-Residence program provides space and support for a new artist to develop their work while connecting to the Greater Boston art community.
-The selected artist will commit to regular, active, and productive use of the studio space from September 15, 2016 through September 1, 2017.
+The selected artist will commit to regular, active, and productive use of the studio space from October 1, 2018 through August 15, 2019.

-The artist will give three evening presentations to the community throughout the course of the year, one in October 2016, March 2017, and September 2017.
-At the end of the year, the artist will mount an exhibition of their work from the program and produce a digital portfolio, which will become part of The Umbrella archive.
+The artist will provide three open to the public programs throughout the course of their residency.
+At the end of the residency, the artist will mount an exhibition of their work from the program and produce a digital portfolio, which will become part of The Umbrella archive.
+The artist will also be expected to document their residency through blog posts, video and photographs, and to participate in studio arts programs and events.

-The selected artist will be awarded a 132 square foot studio that measures roughly 10’ by 13’ with a large window and south-facing light.
+The selected artist will be awarded a 130 square foot studio.
 They will also have the opportunity to live rent-free in a single bedroom cottage within walking distance of The Umbrella.
-The studio does not support large scale 3-D work, ceramics, or any processes that create loud noise or toxic fumes.
+Note that the studio does not support writers/poets, large scale 3-D work, ceramics, or any processes that create loud noise or toxic fumes.

 - Letter of interest outlining your specific interest in working at the Umbrella and how the program participation will affect your practice.